A woman soaking in hot tub. (Can You Contract an STD from a Hot Tub)

 • Myth: Chlorine eliminates all STDs in hot tubs.

-• Fact: While chlorine helps reduce the presence of bacteria and viruses, it may not completely eliminate all types of STDs.
+• Fact: While chlorine helps reduce the presence of bacteria and viruses, it may not eliminate all types of STDs.

 • Myth: You can’t contract an STD using a condom in a hot tub.